sequenceiq/cloudbreak-docs/docs/aws/ui/create.md

 `Validate blueprint` This is selected by default.
 Cloudbreak validates the Ambari blueprint in this case.

-`Shipyard enabled cluster` This is selected by default.
-Cloudbreak will start a [Shipyard](https://shipyard-project.com/) container which helps you to manage your containers.

 `Config recommendation strategy` Strategy for configuration recommendations how will be applied.
 Recommended configurations gathered by the response of the stack advisor.